dtgritman/Embed_Linux-RC_Car/setup/rasp_pi.md

 ### Raspberry Pi - Setup

-Note that to execute these commands you need to open the terminal by finding it in the programs menu or by connecting a keyboard to the raspberry pi and hitting CTRL + ALT + T
+Note that to execute these commands you need to open the terminal by finding it in the programs menu or by connecting a keyboard to the raspberry pi and pressing CTRL + ALT + T

-Terminal- interface which lets you enter commands to perform tasks sudo- command which gives a user more access to critical system files (equivalent of administrator privilages on Windows) apt- the program that manages programs, allows you to install and remove programs OpenCV- set of tools which allow you to work with videos and images, applications include facial recognition Web server- computer which serves a web page to anyone connecting to it through the internet
+Terminal- interface which lets you enter commands to perform tasks sudo- command which gives a user more access to critical system files (equivalent of administrator privilages on Windows) apt- the program that manages programs, allows you to install and remove programs OpenCV- set of tools which allow you to work with videos and images, applications include facial recognition Web server- computer which serves a web page to anyone connecting to it through the internet Daemon- program that runs in the background
+Static IP- IP address that does not change

 ##### Required Dependencies
 **Note:** You will need to have installed Raspbian or Raspbian Lite on your Pi.